ASGN (NYSE:ASGN) Updates Q1 2022 Earnings Guidance

-ASGN (NYSE:ASGN) updated its first quarter 2022 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $1.310-$1.370 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.270.
+ASGN (NYSE:ASGN) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
+The company provided earnings per share (EPS) guidance of $1.310-$1.370 for the period, compared to the Thomson Reuters consensus estimate of $1.270.
 The company issued revenue guidance of $1.03 billion-$1.05 billion, compared to the consensus revenue estimate of $1.03 billion.

-Several research analysts recently issued reports on the company.
-Zacks Investment Research raised ASGN from a hold rating to a buy rating and set a $135.00 price objective on the stock in a research note on Wednesday, January 12th.
-Truist Financial increased their price objective on ASGN from $130.00 to $150.00 in a research note on Tuesday, January 11th.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat.com, the company presently has a consensus rating of Hold and a consensus target price of $129.00.

 ASGN, Inc engages in the provision of information technology and professional services in the technology, digital, creative, engineering, and life sciences fields in the commercial and government sectors.
 It operates through the following segments: Apex, Oxford, and ECS.
 The Apex segment offers technical, scientific, digital, and creative services and solutions to Fortune 1000 and mid-market clients.